squarism/squarism.github.io/_posts/2014-06-06-default-dc-tech-is-just-bad.markdown

 There's no black and white.
 I'm probably anti-DC right now because I'm trying to move.
 As painful as it is to admit, I've spent a lot of time here and _haven't died from emo_ so it can't be that bad.

-- I met the love of my life here.
 - I sat on Bush's desk and set up Cheney's Wife's computer.
 That was nuts.
 My personal politics aside, it was cool to help people that were going to the White House.
 - I got to travel and see the country including Alaska which was awesome.
-- I helped some people catch some child molesters (may they burn in hell).
-There's a lot of work in DC that isn't about catching terrorists and other ethereal goals.
+- Social Justice.
+There's a lot of work in DC that isn't about catching terrorism and other infinite goals.
 - Once, someone asked me if I wanted to work on a quantum computer project.
 They were serious.
 - I've met some people that worked on The Internet.
 Like, the actual Internet.
 Everyday people have had historic roles.
 A lot of them are humble.
 I'm not sure the valley does that all the time.
 Who knows.
 - Was able to guide some (not all) projects away from rocks.
 If my goal was to influence from within, I did.